 One of the most recognised English language nursery rhymes is the famous Oranges and Lemons.
+But what is the meaning behind it?
 The rhyme works its way through a number of famous old London churches and I’ve often wondered where those churches were.

-Every morning I walk past a pub called the Bow Bells which is a great, traditional, quite earthy east end boozer painted bright orange and with the full nursery rhyme written outside stuck to the wall on a green board.
+I become interested in this very thought.
+That’s because every morning I walk past a pub called the Bow Bells.
+It’s a great, traditional, quite earthy east end boozer.
+Painted bright orange, the full nursery rhyme is written on a board at the front of the pub.

-The pub is also just down the road from ‘Bow Church’ which is thought by some to be the location of the ‘Great bell of Bow’.
+The pub is also just down the road from ‘Bow Church’ which is thought by many to be the location of the ‘Great bell of Bow’.
 This is the last bell to be mentioned in the nursery rhyme.
-Unfortunately for Bow Church however the common consensus has it that the real location of the Great Bell of Bow is actually at the St Mary le Bow church on Cheapside in the city which is about 3 miles the other way.
-Bow church though is old enough to have been around when the rhyme was written and its bells would certainly have been heard by many.
+It is the source of some debate as to whether this is meant to be Bow Church or not.
+The other alternative being St Mary le Bow on Cheapside.
+Whatever the truth of the matter, Bow Church certainly is old enough to have been included.

 In terms of genealogy it appears that the first recorded version of the rhyme appeared in 1744 but not in the form that it is known now.
 Prior to that it is likely that it will have been well known and there is evidence that a dance known as oranges and lemons dates back to 1655.

-So let’s go through the rhyme, the rest of this blog post will look at the churches, where they are and what the words refer to.
+So let’s go through the rhyme, the rest of this blog post will look at the churches.
+We’ll look at where they are.
+We’ll also examine what the words refer to in the context of the meaning of Oranges and Lemons.
 There are lots of theories about why the song was written in the first place and a quick search of google will come up with loads of them.
 My favourite is that the the rhyme simply developed over time as a means to remember the different areas of London which will have been defined by their churches.
 So onto the rhyme and in homage to the Bow Bells pub, the version I’ll be using is the version written on the outside of the pub.